 |Net loss of one person every 20 minutes|

 Lithuania comes in with a ranking of 124th in the world for sheer land area with 65,300 square kilometers.
 The population density of this country is at 44.05 people per square kilometer, ranking in at 165th in the world for population density.

-The three largest cities in Lithuania are Vilnius (526,300), Kaunas (306,800) and Klaipeda (158,500).
+The three largest cities in Lithuania are Vilnius (542,366) - which is also the capital of Lithuania, Kaunas (306,800) and Klaipeda (158,500).

 Interestingly, native inhabitants of Lithuania have never been replaced or pushed out by any other ethnic group since the Neolithic period.
 This means modern-day Lithuanians have much of the same genetic composition of their ancestors.
 Lithuania has a fairly homogeneous population with no apparent genetic differences between subgroups of ethnicities.
 A DNA analysis conducted in 2004 found that Lithuanians are closest to Finns, Estonians and Latvians.

 Ethnic Lithuanians account for 5/6 of the population, which makes the country one of the most homogeneous in the Baltic States.
 The 2011 census found that 84% of the population was ethnic Lithuanians who spoke Lithuanian.
-Poles made up 6.6%, followed by Russians (5.8%), Belarusians (1.2%) and Ukranians (0.5%).
+Poles made up 6.6%, followed by Russians (5.8%), Belarusians (1.2%) and Ukrainians (0.5%).

 Poles are mostly concentrated in southeast Lithuania, while Russians are mostly in Vilnius and Klaipeda.
 There are approximately 3,000 Roma in Lithuania, as well as a small community of Tatar.

 Lithuanian is the official language in use in the country, and the population also uses Russian and Polish as well as other unspecified languages.